Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Introduction

-Therefore, \comment{in this paper,} we suggest a novel iterative approach that selects queries that maximize the number of retrieved relevant results, using limited interaction with an opaque search engine.
-This approach consists of two components: the \emph{iterative query selection (IQS)} algorithm and \emph{mean relevance error (MRE)} measure.
+Therefore, in this paper, we suggest a novel iterative approach that selects queries that maximize the number of retrieved relevant results, using limited interaction with an opaque search engine.
+This approach consists of two components: the \emph{iterative query selection (IQS)} algorithm and the \emph{word's mover distance (WMD)} measure.
 The \emph{IQS} is a hill climbing algorithm that iteratively optimizes short keyword queries given a prototype document.
-The \emph{MRE} is used as pseudo relevance feedback, by ranking the results of incumbent queries generated by the IQS algorithm according to their relevance to the prototype document.
+The \emph{WMD} is used as pseudo relevance feedback, by ranking the results of incumbent queries generated by the IQS algorithm according to their relevance to the prototype document.
 The details of the proposed method are discussed in Section~\ref{sec:iterative_keyword_optimization}.
-In the absence of a prototype document, incumbent results are compared to a set of relevant results according to user relevance feedback. \commentmaor{We evaluated the proposed methods on TREC 2012 Microblog benchmark and TREC-COVID 2019 datasets assuming relevance feedback (see Section~\ref{sec:methods_evaluation})} \comment{In addition, w}e evaluate the \emph{IQS} and \emph{MRE} in pseudo relevance feedback settings using manually labeled fake news Twitter dataset (see Section~\ref{sec:mre_news_dataset_evaluation}) and retrieve a large scale fake news dataset from Twitter to be used toward training fake news classifiers (see Section~\ref{sec:fake_news_classification}).
+In the absence of a prototype document, incumbent results are compared to a set of relevant results according to user relevance feedback.
+We evaluated the proposed methods on TREC 2012 Microblog benchmark and TREC-COVID 2019 datasets assuming relevance feedback (see Section~\ref{sec:methods_evaluation}) In addition, we utilized the proposed IQS algorithm to retrieve a large-scale fake news dataset from Twitter to be used toward training fake news classifiers (see Section~\ref{sec:fake_news_classification}).

-The contributions of this paper are: \begin{itemize} \item We discuss the \emph{mean relevance error (MRE)} (see Section~\ref{sec:mean_relevance_error}), a measure that can be used for pseudo relevance feedback when a prototype document is provided.

-\item We propose an automated mechanism for optimizing short keyword queries termed \emph{iterative query selection (IQS)} (see Section~\ref{sec:hill_climbing}).
-The IQS outperforms existing opaque relevance feedback search on Twitter TREC Microblog 2012 \commentmaor{and on TREC-COVID 2019 datasets} (see Section~\ref{sec:hill_climbing_evaluation}).
+The contributions of this paper are: \begin{itemize} \item automated mechanism for optimizing short keyword queries termed \emph{iterative query selection (IQS)} (see Section~\ref{sec:hill_climbing}).
+The IQS outperforms existing opaque relevance feedback search on Twitter TREC Microblog 2012 and on TREC-COVID 2019 datasets (see Section~\ref{sec:hill_climbing_evaluation}). \item a large-scale \emph{Fake News} dataset:\footnote{The dataset is publicly available as a collection of Twitter IDs in the following link: \url{https://bit.ly/2vd58u6}} 70K news items discussed by 20M twitter users in 61M tweets (see Section~\ref{sec:iqs-fake-news-collection}). \item the quality of the dataset is demonstrated through the application of fake news detection algorithms on the collected data achieving AUC\footnote{Area Under the Receiver Operating Characteristic Curve} of 0.92 and accuracy of 0.86 (see Section~\ref{sec:fake_news_results}). \end{itemize}